chrysante/scatha/docs/LanguageRef.md

 Functions can be declared with the `fn` keyword, followed by the name of the function.
 Then follows a mandatory but possibly empty comma separated list of parameter declarations, enclosed by parantheses.
-Optionally follows an arrow `->` and the return type.
+An arrow `->` and the return type follow optionally.
 No specified return type is interpreted as `void` return type, but may in the future change to automatically deduced return type.

 **Example**
 ```